 - 1. Participate in a second interview with the Director of Practical Nursing and/or the Director of Student Services. - 2.
-Submit the following background checks: - o Pennsylvania Access to Criminal History (for PA residents) OR West Virginia Criminal Background Check (CIB) (for WV residents) OR other current state of residency background check - o Pennsylvania Child Abuse History Clearance - o FBI Criminal Background Clearance by this time, the student will not be permitted to attend clinical rotation.
+Submit the following background checks: - Pennsylvania Access to Criminal History (for PA residents) OR West Virginia Criminal Background Check (CIB) (for WV residents) OR other current state of residency background check - o Pennsylvania Child Abuse History Clearance - o FBI Criminal Background Clearance

+The cost associated with the three background checks are at the applicant's expense.
+All clearances must be submitted to the Practical Nursing Program Director no later than week 4 of the first quarter.
+If not received by this time, the student will not be permitted to attend clinical rotation.
 If a student is unable to participate in clinical rotation, he/she will be withdrawn from the program.
 The clinical facilities review all background checks and can refuse students based on criminal record.
 This decision can vary from site to site.
 If a student is denied admission to a clinical site(s), they can be terminated from the program because they would be unable to complete the program requirements.